apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Sequential| 22|7.14% |
 |Other     | 11|3.57  |

-The other option mostly consisted of information that someone uses few types or is migrating from one executor to another.
-What can be observed is an increase in usage of Local and Kubernetes executors when compared to results from earlier [survey done by Ash](https://ash.berlintaylor.com/writings/2019/02/airflow-user-survey-2019/).
+The other option mostly consisted of information that someone uses a few types or is migrating from one executor to another.
+What can be observed is an increase in usage of Local and Kubernetes executors when compared to results from an earlier [survey done by Ash](https://ash.berlintaylor.com/writings/2019/02/airflow-user-survey-2019/).

 **Do you use Kubernetes-based deployments for Airflow?**